 |

-I have found a number of other web sites that
+I have found a number of other

-contain photographs and information regarding ships of the New Zealand
+web sites that contain photographs and information regarding ships

-Shipping Company (and others), these may prove useful to fellow
+of the New Zealand Shipping Company (and others), these may prove

-reproductions of photographs and postcards
+data plus reproductions of photographs and postcards of the ships.

-of the ships.
 Particularly good set of internal and external photos of

 'Rangitoto'.